selenskyski/selenskyski/README.md

 - I’m currently working on **uplock** – short description.
 - I’m passionate about **html**, **lua**,
 - When I’m not coding, I enjoy **music**, **instrument's**.
-- i used too make Roblox exploits - note i don't do it anymore
+- i used too make Roblox exploits - ⚠️ i don't do it anyone unless you have payment for a Commission
 ---

 ###  Skills & Tools